-Nikon D600 versus Panasonic LX100
+Nikon D600 vs Panasonic LX100

-The Nikon D600 and the Panasonic Lumix DMC-LX100 are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and September 2014.
+The Nikon D600 and the Panasonic Lumix DMC-LX100 are two enthusiast cameras that were announced, respectively, in September 2012 and September 2014.
 The D600 is a DSLR, while the LX100 is a fixed lens compact.
 The cameras are based on a full frame (D600) and a Four Thirds (LX100) sensor.
-The Nikon has a resolution of 24.2 megapixel, whereas the Panasonic provides 12.7 MP.
+The Nikon has a resolution of 24.2 megapixels, whereas the Panasonic provides 12.7 MP.

 Body comparison: Nikon D600 vs Panasonic LX100

 The side-by-side display below illustrates the physical size and weight of the Nikon D600 and the Panasonic LX100.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 The LX100 can be obtained in two different colors (black, silver), while the D600 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is considerably smaller (52 percent) than the Nikon D600.
 It is worth mentioning in this context that the D600 is splash and dust resistant, while the LX100 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the LX100 has a lens built in, whereas the D600 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the D600 and their specifications in the Nikon Lens Catalog.